Spruce Up Your Space With an Easy DIY Clay Planter

 Break off a chunk of clay and roll it into a ball about the size of a golf ball (or larger if you want a larger cone).

-Use your rolling pin to evenly flatten your clay into an elongated oval.
-You want your clay to be about 1/8-inch thick, with no air bubbles.
+rolling clay for diy planter Use your rolling pin to evenly flatten your clay into an elongated oval.
+You want your clay to be about 18-inch thick, with no air bubbles.

-Use your finger to smooth the edges of your clay.
+measuring clay for planter Use your finger to smooth the edges of your clay.
 If your shape is looking a little wonky at this point, use a butter knife and trim it back into shape.

-Gently roll your clay into a cone shape, overlapping the edges.
+shaping clay for diy planter Gently roll your clay into a cone shape, overlapping the edges.

-3. Throw it in the Oven
+3. Throw It in the Oven

 Don’t actually throw your planter.
-Place it on a baking sheet and gently stuff your planter with crumpled up tin foil (this will prevent the cone from collapsing on itself while it bakes).
+Place it on a baking sheet and gently stuff your planter with crumpled-up tin foil (this will prevent the cone from collapsing on itself while it bakes).
 Follow the manufacturer’s directions for baking your clay.

 4. Attach the Cone

-If you’re on Team Decorative Nail, carefully (carefully!) hammer your nail in place.
+detail of clay planter If you’re on Team Decorative Nail, carefully (carefully!) hammer your nail in place.
+Hang it on the wall, pop in a plant and admire your handiwork.

 Customize It!

-Now that you know how easy this project is, it’s time to start leveling up.
+painted clay planter Now that you know how easy this project is, it’s time to start leveling up.
 Experiment with texturizing your clay: soles of shoes, cheesecloth, and forks all make great patterns.

 Clay doesn’t have to be white, either.
 Try out different colors or paint your baked planter.
 So.
 Many.
 Options.